gearbox-solutions/nuxt-precognition/README.md

 That's it!
 You can now use Nuxt Precognition in your Nuxt app ✨

+## Examples
+An example implementation can be found in the `/playground` directory of this project.
+You can run it locally by checking out this repo, installing dependencies with `pnpm install`, and then running the playground with `pnpm run dev`.
+This should launch a local server for you to see the form submissions both with validation-only using the `useForm` composable and precognition validation with `usePrecognitionForm`.

 ## Usage

 ### The usePrecognitionForm Vue Composable